MrAlbertoGuadalupe/Joust/readme.md

+# Instructions for the game
+- Try to collide into your opponent and knock them down by having the higher ground
+- Use < > ^ keys to move
+- If you hit the ceiling, you lose a point(or die or both?)

 # Minimum Viable Product:
 - Grid layout
 - Two characters that can be controlled Up/Left/Right with individual seperate Key Bindings(event listener)